-- (c) Only the racecar driver may register for race day events.
-No other person is allowed to do so for HER/HIM. - (d) The driver must enter all crewmembers names on the race entry form. - (i) Any Crew member who will be in the 'Hot Pits' must have a Crew Card which may be purchased for Thirty-five (\$35) dollars.
-(There is no limit to the number of crew a car may have but each must have a Crew Card to be in the HOT PIT) - (e) Pre-registration fees are to be postmarked (9) nine days prior to the race event (two Thursdays before the event).

-(i) Any fees postmarked later than that will be considered late you will be charged a late fee at registration.
+- (a) Anyone entering the race track premises signs a waiver exonerating that facility and the FRCCA LLC from any and all legal claims.
+NO SUING! - (b) Only the racecar driver may register for race day events.
+No other person is allowed to do so for HER/HIM. - (c) The driver must enter all crewmembers names on the race entry form. - (i) Any Crew member who will be in the 'Hot Pits' must have a Crew Card which may be purchased (There is no limit to the number of crew a car may have but each must have a Crew Card to be in the HOT PIT) - (d) Pre-registration fees are to be postmarked (9) nine days prior to the race event (two Thursdays before the event). - (i) Any fees postmarked later than that will be considered late you will be charged a late fee at registration. - (e) Pre-registration fees for a one (1) race event are usually a savings.
+At track/late or non-member fees are higher.

-- (f) Pre-registration fees for a one (1) race event are usually a savings.
-At track/late or non-member fees are higher. - (g) Pre-registration fees not used will be credited only for FRCCA events or items. - (h) Any driver in bad standing will not be eligible to participate in the year-end point's standings or FRCCA discounts, pre-registration and/or FRCCA Club decisions.
+- (f) Pre-registration fees not used will be credited only for FRCCA events or items. - Any driver in bad standing will not be eligible to participate in the year-end point's standings or (g) FRCCA discounts, pre-registration and/or FRCCA Club decisions.

-Article IX.
+Article VIII.
 Starts, Starting and Race Procedures